 This is more of a long term strategy, you want to build up a bit of influence in these communities by sharing information, helping others, and posting frequently.
-Then you can start dropping you content in these sites as content that is going to help educate and provide value.
+Then you can start dropping your content in these sites as content that is going to help educate and provide value.

 The same goes for your social media like Facebook, Twitter, and YouTube.
 If you’ve got a daily or weekly vlog that you show on YouTube, be sure to rank your videos for SEO as well, these can all lead back to your main site.

-If you’re a blogger this one is a no brainer.
-But even if you have a more traditional website, and are an expert in your industry, guest posting/writing for other websites can be a good way to get high quality, relevant back links back to your site.
+If you’re a blogger this one is a no-brainer.
+But even if you have a more traditional website, and are an expert in your industry, guest posting/writing for other websites can be a good way to get high quality, relevant backlinks back to your site.

 You can (and should) not only guest post on relevant blogs in your industry, but also look for complementary blogs, and find any major sites who will accept your posts as well.
 If you aren’t sure what sites to target, use a tool like AllTop find your niche or keywords and then check out the blogs that are listed (you can also submit your own blog there).

-For a killer in depth action packed guide on the exact strategies you can use to land high quality guest posts, read How Complete Newbies Can Land Killer Guest Posts: The Ultimate Guide.
+For a killer, in-depth action-packed guide on the exact strategies you can use to land high-quality guest posts read How Complete Newbies Can Land Killer Guest Posts: The Ultimate Guide.